HugoBlox/theme-academic-cv/content/authors/tiagoboldt/_index.md

 interests:
 - Software Engineering
 - Cloud Computing
+- Team organization

 education:
   courses:
-  - course: PhD candidate in Software Engineering
+  - course: PhD in Software Engineering
-    institution: Faculty of Engineering, University of Porto
+    institution: Faculty of Engineering University of Porto
     year: awaiting defense
   - course: MSc in Informatics and Computation
-    institution: Faculty of Engineering, University of Porto
+    institution: Faculty of Engineering University of Porto
     year: 2011

-# Social/Academic Networking
+# Networks
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.